easazade/Flutter-Factory/pod/README.md

-mail address would be `localhost` check out pod_server/../server.dart to figure out how to create an instance of `SmtpServer` in dart
+mail address would be `localhost` check out pod_server/../server.dart to figure out how to create an instance of `SmtpServer` in dart to run mailslurper do this. open a terminal, go to directory of mailslurper and then can ./mailslurper
+WARNING: just double clicking it didn't work for me.